MooHoll/mooholl.github.io/_pages/research.md

 Currently the lab has ongoing projects on temporal population epigenetics in waterfleas and the genome/epigenome interaction in jewel wasps.

 <h3>Development of novel pest/parasite epigenetic-targeted treatments</h3>
 In addition to being a major environmental pollutant, pesticides are losing efficacy as species adapt.
-There is therefore a need for novel species-specific remidies.
+There is, therefore, a need for novel species-specific remidies.
 In collaboration with Insect Research and Development Ltd., we are working towards creating the first epigenetic-targeted species-specific treatment of head and body lice.

 ---